manel1874/manel1874/README.md

 -->

-**I'm a husband, father of two and an InfoSec PhD student at [University of Lisbon, IST](https://fenix.tecnico.ulisboa.pt/cursos/deaseginf), Portugal.**
+I'm a husband, father of two, (amateur) tenor singer and an InfoSec PhD student at [University of Lisbon, IST](https://fenix.tecnico.ulisboa.pt/cursos/deaseginf), Portugal.

-- 🔭 I’m currently working on the applications of quantum cryptographic protocols to Secure Multiparty Computation.
+- 🔭 I’m currently working on the applications of **quantum cryptographic protocols to Secure Multiparty Computation**.

-### 📕 Blog posts
--

-### 📕 YouTube videos
--

 ### 📕 Projects
 - [QuGenome](http://qugenome.av.it.pt/): This project is focused on the implementation of a secure multiparty computation service supported by quantum technologies to compute Phylogenetic Trees over the Madrid OpenQKD network.